 I get defensive when someone criticizes me.

-I react to situations instead of taking time to respond properly.
+I react to situations instead of taking the time to respond properly.

 I expect things of others and get furious when they say they expected something of me.